r-lelis/r-lelis/README.md

 👋 Hi, Lélis here.

-I'm one of LabCodes's full stack developers.
+I'm one of Labcodes's full stack developers.
 I like to make people laugh with anything.
 I like pagode and rock-and-roll and I also know how to play guitar, besides being an expert in air drumming.
 Science fiction is also a passion.